peturk/aid-smart-contract/README.md

 # First Time Run

-- The first time the contract is run, there are three lines that need to be commented in app.js inside 'SampleCrowdsaleToken.json' ajax call in order to deploy the token
-- It is not necessary to run it again
+The first time the contract is run, there are three lines that need to be commented in app.js inside 'SampleCrowdsaleToken.json' ajax call in order to deploy the token.
+This is done to deploy the token contract.
+It is not necessary to run the lines again.

-- These line can also be run in the terminal:
+These line can also be run in the terminal:

--- coin = SampleCrowdsaleToken.at(tokenAddress)
+> coin = SampleCrowdsaleToken.at(tokenAddress)

--- coin.transferOwnership(crowdsale.address)
+> coin.transferOwnership(crowdsale.address)

--- coin.balanceOf(purchaser).then(balance => balance.toString(10))
+> coin.balanceOf(purchaser).then(balance => balance.toString(10))

--- SampleCrowdsale.deployed().then(inst => inst.sendTransaction({ from: purchaser, to:
+> SampleCrowdsale.deployed().then(inst => inst.sendTransaction({ from: purchaser, to: crowdsale.address, value: web3.toWei(5, "ether")}))

-- Here is an example how a purchase of a coin can be made through terminal
+Here is an example how a purchase of a coin can be made through terminal:

 > purchaser = web3.eth.accounts[2]